concord-consortium/collaborative-learning/docs/firestore-schema.md

 Fields:

-- key: (string, a mobx id)
+- key: (string, the id of the document in firebase)
 - title: (string)
 - type: (string, eg "problem")
-- uid: (string, id of user who owns this document)
+- uid: (string).
+TODO: determine if this is the owner of the document, the owner of the comments, or sometimes either.
-- contextId: (always "Ignored"?)
+- contextId: (currently ignored; see `DocumentModel.metadata()`)
 - context_id: (string, uuid, should match context_id of a class)
 - createdAt: (timestamp)
 - network: (string, name of a network)